-In my fourth book, SNOW CRY, a standalone adventure set up in the Arctic (coming out January 25th, 2018) I have invented various magical creatures, such as snargoyles and thunderghosts.
+In my fourth book, SKY SONG, a standalone adventure set up in the Arctic (coming out January 25th, 2018) I have invented various magical creatures, such as snargoyles and thunderghosts.
 To win a feather writing quill and a signed notepad, create your own magical creature that might be found in a snowy kingdom.

 What does it look like?
 Where exactly does it live?
 What is it called?

 Does it have a special power?

 Draw a picture of your magical creature and write a few sentences about it.

 Entries can be emailed to firstname.lastname@example.org or posted to: